rajonali/CRUD-Inventory-Mgmt-Tool/README.md

 ✅ Stock management <br/>
 ✅ Sale register with transactions logging <br/>

 To-Do:
 ------
-* Deploy to Netlify
+* Submit user submitted barcode

-* Expenses logging
+* Disable product page enter key by searching for key and ignoring it

-* Reporting on sales, orders, expenses, inventory status
+* Being able to edit the fields on all pages with data grid

-* Taxation
+* redux action to search and add to global state: products and transactions

-* Invoicing
+* Be able to edit certain fields

-* Receipt and invoice printing and/or emailing
+* If there is no results when searching for the object, then prompt a modal to ask the user if they would like to add enter more details about the product.
+They can leave some fields blank if they are in a hurry and edit it later

-* Barcode generation and printing
+* Create an action to retrieve products and edit their fields and calculate order quantities

-* Suppliers and Customers database
+* Create a global state for orders to place

-* Authentication and multiuser with permission control
+* Create an action to add an order to order objects array

-* Receivings
+* Create a boolean state for place order field in each product object

-The software is written in Javascript language, uses React Framework, MongoDB as data storage, and an Express back-end server for the REST API.
+* The software is written in Javascript language, uses React Framework, MongoDB as data storage, and an Express back-end server for the REST API.

 Demo:
 -----